bijanvakili/pyunqlite/README.md

 # pyunqlite

-A python client library for the unqlite embedded NoSQL database
+A python client library for the UnQLite embedded NoSQL database

 pyunqlite is licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php)